tedy-art/A-To-Z-Python/01_Basic Python/BASIC_ SYLLABUS_PYTHON.md

 ### What is python

-1) Python is a programming language created py Guido Van Russum in 1991.<br>
+1) Python is a programming language created py Guido Van Rossum in 1991.<br>
 2) It is a simple, general-purpose, dynamically typed, high-level programming language.<br>
-3) It is an interpreted language ehich supports multiple paradigms i.e., functional approach, practical approach, modular approach, object-oriented approach.<br>
+3) It is an interpreted language that supports multiple paradigms i.e., functional approach, practical approach, modular approach, object-oriented approach.<br>